Hexagon/pup/docs/src/contributing/index.md

 ## Submitting code changes

 - Fork the Pup repository on GitHub.
-- Create a new branch for your changes and implement the desired feature or bug fix.
+- Create a new branch for your changes based on the `dev` branch, and implement the desired feature or bug fix.
 - Write tests to ensure your changes are reliable and maintainable.
 - Update the documentation as needed to reflect your changes.
 - Run `deno task build` to check format, lint and test the code.